UJWALGUPTA/vegasVault/README.md

 In a desperate attempt to recover my funds, I played different games all night—roulette, mines, spin wheel—and lost everything.

-This frustrating experience inspired APT Casino: a combination of GameFi, AI, and DeFi where users can enjoy casino games in a safe, secure, and transparent environment that doesn't scam its users.
+This frustrating experience inspired VegasVault: a combination of GameFi, AI, and DeFi where users can enjoy casino games in a safe, secure, and transparent environment that doesn't scam its users.

 ## 🎯 The Problem